The Things I'm Missing

 - Links: The Challenge of Golf (Memorex VIS).
 The only port of Links I'm missing.
 Probably exceedingly rare, rarer than the console that's supposed to play it, but hell, if it ends up in my lap, I'm not going to say no. I've been told there's a vendor online that sells new-old-stock VIS systems and software, but because it is a one-man operation with a lot of manual effort behind it, prices are understandably high, at several hundred for a machine, and just above $40 a title.
 Somewhat out of budget.

 - PGA European Tour (N64).
 Not the 1995 EA Sports game.
 Inexplicably one of the most expensive US-released Nintendo 64 games, published by Infogrames.
-I guess there's no shortage of golf games on N64, but this one is rare and expensive, so. [/shrug]
+I guess there's no shortage of golf games on N64, but this one is rare and expensive, so. [/shrug] This game is apparently also available on the PlayStation in PAL territories, so I guess I kind of want both versions to compare and contrast.

 - GALF (NES).
 A Limited Run Games-distributed NES adaptation of the GALF minigame found in the Nintendo Switch game, Golf Story.
 Comes in a distinctive green cartridge.
 Unfortunately, it's sought after entirely because it's an LRG game, so it's expensive - even brand new from the manufacturer.
 Well beyond casual impulse purchase.